thedancollins/veracity-documentation/sections/datafabric/tutorials/quick-start.md

 **This guide will cover this: 1st scenario:**
 * Authenticate
 * Create container
-* Create a key for your self
+* Create a key for yourself
 * Push Data to your new container
-* Share key to a other user.
+* Share key to another user

 **2nd scenario:**
 * Find Resource